This is a temporary, part-time position, which may be renewed at the discretion of the University.

-- Assist with support outreach efforts among local Bioscience companies
+- Assist connecting and networking with representatives of local Bioscience and STEM companies

-- Assist with matching the qualifications of students and community members with internship and employment opportunities
+- Assist matching the qualifications of students and community members with employment opportunities

-- Assist with monitoring the success of those placements
+- Assist monitoring the success of those placements

 This is a grant-funded position at 19 hours per week with compensation commensurate with experience.
 Candidates must be available to work over 50% of their time during normal business hours (8:30am - 4:30pm, Monday-Friday).
-This position will be entirely remote for the first few months and is expected to continue to include significant remote work throughout the calendar year.
+This position will involve a combination of remote work as well as in-person events and meetings.

 SCSU is an Affirmative Action/Equal Employment Opportunity employer.
 The University seeks to enhance the diversity of its faculty and staff.
 People of color, women, veterans, and persons with disabilities are strongly encouraged to apply.